The BEST Meatloaf Recipe is tender, juicy, and loaded with flavor. Below are my tips to create meatloaf perfection!

 Meatloaf has had a bad rap in the past… which makes me sad because it’s dang good when prepared properly!
 There are a few tips you need to know to make sure this meatloaf recipe comes out perfectly juicy and flavorful every time!

-- You want to mix until everything is just combined.
+- Do Not Overmix: Mix until everything is just combined.
 Over mixing will create a dense loaf!

-- Use lean beef (but not extra lean).
+- Use Lean Meat: Use lean beef (but not extra lean).
 You need a bit of fat for flavor but don’t want it swimming in grease so lean beef is the perfect option.

-- With any meatloaf recipe, the final product should be rested once it comes out of the oven.
+- Rest the Meatloaf: With any meatloaf recipe, the final product should be rested once it comes out of the oven.
 This helps redistribute the juices and makes sure it won’t fall apart!

 How Long To Cook Meatloaf